inianantony/Shortest_Path/README.md

 ## Decision

+- Application is built using `.Net Core 5` `console app`
 - Application will return the shortest route only
 - Application will accept the start and end as standard input argument
 - Application will output the result as standard out
 - Shortest path is found using the concept taken from `Dijkstra` algorithm
+- Tests are split into `unit` test and `integration` tests, with more unit tests and little integration tests

 ### Architectural Decision